 Dry eye disease (DED) occurs when your eyes fail to produce good quality or sufficient tears to lubricate the surface of your eyes.
-Several causes of dry eye disease include environmental factors, such as excessive exposure to wind that reduces the tear volume in your eyes because your tears evaporate at a faster rate or when you are in an air-conditioned room with low humidity.
+Several causes of dry eye disease include environmental factors.
+For example, excessive exposure to wind that reduces the tear volume in your eyes because your tears evaporate at a faster rate or when you are in an air-conditioned room with low humidity.

 The symptoms of dry eye disease generally surface when your tear production decreases or when tears evaporate too quickly, causing tear film instability.
-This instability of the tear film may cause eye discomfort, and inflammation and irritation on the front surface of your eye (also called the cornea), which may cause you to feel a burning sensation on your eyes.
+The tear film’s instability may cause eye discomfort, and inflammation, and irritation on the front surface of your eye (also called the cornea).
+These may cause you to feel a burning sensation on your eyes.

 If you suffer from dry eye disease, the following sections will list down several options to help ease the symptoms of dry eye or even prevent it.

 As the human body is made up of 60% water , your organs have to remain constantly hydrated.
 This is in order for you to remain healthy.
 Therefore, try to consume 8 to 10 glasses of water each day to avoid dehydration.
 Boost your liquid consumption by consuming water-rich foods.
 These include watermelon and cucumbers if you do not wish to stick to plain water.
 Check the colour of your urine to check if you are well-hydrated.
 A good test to check if you are well-hydrated is to check the colour of your urine.
 If your urine is colourless or light yellow, you are most likely well-hydrated.

 2. Placing your digital screen below eye level